ixdlabs/flutter-firebase-template/README.md

 5. Remote Config https://firebase.flutter.dev/docs/remote-config/overview
 6. Analytics https://firebase.flutter.dev/docs/analytics/overview

-### Flutter setup
+### Project setup

-1. Enable firebase services.
-2. Change application id in `android/app/build.gradle` to your application id. ( Default `com.example.flutter_firebase_template`)
-3. In iOS, change the bundle id to your application id.
-(Default `com.example.flutterFirebaseTemplate`)
-4. Remove firebase files from `.gitignore`.
+1. Create a firebase project.
+No need to add any apps yet.
-5. Install [`flutterfire`](https://firebase.flutter.dev/docs/overview/#using-the-flutterfire-cli).
+2. Install [`flutterfire`](https://firebase.flutter.dev/docs/overview/#using-the-flutterfire-cli).
 (Tested with version `0.2.4`)
-6. Use `flutterfire configure` to configure the project.
+3. Use `flutterfire configure` to configure the project and add android/iOS apps.
 (Run this again if you change the application id/add new services)
-7. Change `main.dart` file `firebase_options_example.dart` import to generated `firebase_options.dart` file.
+4. Run `configure.py` script using `python configure.py`.
+You may need to install python.
+Delete the `configure.py` file after running the script.
+5. Run `fvm flutter pub get` to install all the dependencies.
-8. Run the app.
+6. Run the app.
-9. Crash app using top right button and use dashboard to make sure crashlytics integration works.
+7. Crash app using top right button and use dashboard to make sure crashlytics integration works.
-10. Send a self notification to make sure local notifications integration works.
+8. Send a self notification to make sure local notifications integration works.
-11. Send a test notification via the dashboard (The FCM registration token will be logged in to the console) and check if it arrives (Both when app is in foreground/background).
+9. Send a test notification via the dashboard (The FCM registration token will be logged in to the console) and check if it arrives (Both when app is in foreground/background).
 Tapping it should show a success message.
-12. Set and publish `minimumAppVersion` in Remote Config to 2.0.0 (higher than current), now when you open the app, there should be a message saying that you need to update the app.
+10. Set and publish `minimumAppVersion` in Remote Config to 2.0.0 (higher than current), now when you open the app, there should be a message saying that you need to update the app.

 ### Firebase Local Setup/Use Emulators